lexicalunit/spellbot/README.md

   - `toggle-verify`: Toggles requirement of verification for a specific channel.
   - `auto-verify`: Set the channels that will trigger user auto verification.
   - `verify-message`: Set the verification message for a specific channel.
+  - `voice-category`: Set category for voice channels created by !game.
   - `stats`: Gets some statistics about SpellBot usage on your server.
   - `help`: Get detailed usage help for SpellBot.
 - `!verify`: Allows moderators to verify a user on their server.